MirrgieRiana/MirageFairy2024-Kakera-Unofficial/MODRINTH-BODY.md

 # MirageFairy2024-Kakera-Unofficial

-This MOD is an unofficial fork of "MirageFairy2024" by Yoruno Kakera.
+An unofficial fork of "MirageFairy2024," a Minecraft mod for the MirageFairy project, created by Yoruno Kakera.

 ## Current Status(November 2024)